 How to Write a Colorado Sublease Agreement

-All tenants in Colorado who wish to sublet their property must seek their landlord’s permission first, even if the rental agreement allows subletting.
+All tenants in Colorado who wish to sublet their property must first seek their landlord’s permission, even if the rental agreement allows subletting.

 The below information must be provided to the landlord before the sublease agreement can be executed.
 This information lets the landlord know the parameters of the sublease, and who you’re planning to have as a subtenant.